i-giron/inst377_jedim/README.md

 Contains user manual and final report.

 >### /src
-Front-end folder that contains images, html, css, and js files.
+Front-end folder that contains images, css, and js files.

 >### README.md
 Introduces and explains our project.